yasirrose/tech-stack-setups/LocalStack/Readme.md

 # LocalStack Setup Guide

-This repository contains detailed instructions and configurations to set up LocalStack on a local machine.
+This folder contains detailed instructions and configurations to set up LocalStack on a local machine.
 LocalStack provides a fully functional AWS cloud stack that can be run on your local machine for development and testing purposes.

 ---